brokedarius/Auto-Up/README.md

 /Desktop/Uploads/Covers/Movie_c.txt
 ```

-The script supports individual files, megapacks, image sets, even isos upload just as well.
+The script supports individual files, multi-files, images, and compressed files just as well.
 Just make sure to put the screens and covers in their respective folders for those.

-The only exception where things differ slightly is for ISO uploads as individual files as those tend to have multiple screens, when you upload them just name the screens s1.jpg, s2.jpg, s3.jpg, so on and so forth.
-If you upload them as folders, never mind this.

-The script can technically support Adult Games as well though I have not tried and don't know much about those.

 If you want to do a test run before actually uploading you can comment out the last lines after #FINALIZE UPLOAD in the script.

 **Headful Mode Info**
 =================